harvester/docs/versioned_docs/version-v0.3/rancher/cloud-provider.md

   - RKE2
   - rke2
   - Harvester Cloud Provider
-Description: The Harvester cloud provider used by the guest cluster in Harvester provides a CSI interface and cloud controller manager (CCM) which implements a built-in load balancer.
+description: The Harvester cloud provider used by the guest cluster in Harvester provides a CSI interface and cloud controller manager (CCM) which implements a built-in load balancer.
 ---

 <head>